vinay-anantha1/engagement-builder/README.md

 * Easy to use interface.
 Just drag and drop icons to create stunning user journeys.
 * Can be customised to add any icon in the left drag and drop palette, by just specifying the sidebar props. [see below](#code-overview)
 * Can easily add or remove blocks from journey.
+* Few use cases may include creating user journey flows for
+  - Educational Institutes(library journey flow to setup reminders if books aren't returned on timeline)
+  - Hospitals(setup flows for regular checkups and reminders)
+  - Billings(for payment remiders)
+  - Retail & E-commerce(Journey flows ranging from shopping experience to customer retention)

 ## Code overview
   These are the main areas which can used to customize the app.
 [Refer this doc file for example](https://github.com/vinay-anantha1/engagement-builder/blob/master/src/doc/EngDndGraphDoc/index.js)